EuroLinux/eurolinux-open-docs/docs/HowTo/z-documentation-markdown.md

 To use second TY terminal use following key combination ++ctrl+alt+f2++

-To make them visable in nice way you should use following syntax:
+To make them visible in nice way you should use following syntax:
 ```
 To use second TY terminal use following key combination ++ctrl+alt+f2++
 ```